Let me ask you a question:

 If you want to repeat what Amazon does, you can with the help of a few tools.

-Shopify has a few apps that allow you to add product recommendations, some of which are:
+Shopify has a few apps that allow you to add product recommendations:

 How to Add Content that Converts to Your Product Pages